kevscript/gonerank-new/README.md

 - [x] setup env vars for database and authentication
+- [x] prisma schema and connection to database
-- [] prisma schema, client and seeding tools
+- [] prisma client and seeding tools